ihrom/HammerTimePygame/README.md

 By Ivan Hromada

 >Please read `README.txt` for more information.
 To access the source code, clone the entire repo or just fetch the zip file and unpack it.
-To run the game from the windows command prompt, go to the appropriate directory and type `py -3.4 -m run_HT.py`.